Teaching | David Chicoine

 Teaching

-My main goal as an educator is to instill a passion for questioning and understanding the world.
-Back in 1997, during my first year at the Université de Montréal, I decided to dedicate my life’s work to anthropology.
-At the time, I was profoundly inspired by the intellectual curiosity, academic rigor, and dedication of my professors, many of whom would become my field supervisors, thesis advisors, and career mentors.
-Everyday spent on LSU’s campus or in the field in Peru acts as a reminder of this epiphany and the ways my own teaching and mentoring can impact students, their careers, and life more generally.
+My main goal as an educator is to create situations that foster curiosity about the world, especially human cultures in all their diversity and complexity.
+Back in the late 1990s, as an undergraduate student at the Université de Montréal, I was profoundly inspired by the passion and dedication of many of my professors, as well as by the intellectual effervescence of a college campus and the possibilities offered by higher education.
+Every day spent on LSU’s campus or in the field acts as a reminder of this epiphany and the ways my own teaching and mentoring can impact students and make a positive difference in the world.

-I find great satisfaction in helping students develop intellectual strategies to answer their queries empirically and critically and teaching them to nurture the life and work habits necessary to achieve high academic standards.
-My course content strives to integrate diverse voices and perspectives so as to nurture critical thinking skills and foster stimulating discussions.
+I find great satisfaction in helping students develop intellectual strategies to answer their queries empirically and critically.
+I strive to encourage life and work habits necessary to achieve high standards and facilitate the pursuit of fruitful career goals.

 Below are short descriptions of the various courses I instruct at LSU.